-Our next adjustment to the synthetic control design is motivated by settings where the units may be naturally divided in clusters with similar values in the predictors, $\bm X_1, \ldots, \bm X_J$.
-For example, weather patterns, which may be highly dependent across cities, may influence the seasonality of the demand for ride-sharing services.
-In those cases, it is natural to treat each cluster as a distinct experimental design to ameliorate interpolation biases.
-Figure \ref{figure:clusters} illustrates this point.
+Our next adjustment to the synthetic control design is motivated by settings where experimental units may be naturally divided into clusters with similar values in the predictors, $\bm X_1, \ldots, \bm X_J$.
+For example, weather patterns, which may be highly dependent across cities in the same region (e.g., Northeast, Midwest, etc., in the US), may influence the seasonality of the demand for ride-sharing services.
+In those cases, it is natural to treat each cluster (each region, in our example) as a distinct experimental design to ameliorate interpolation biases.
+Figure~\ref{figure:clusters} illustrates this point.
 Panels (a) and (b) depict identical samples in the space of the predictors.
-In this simple example, we have two predictors only, and their values for each of the units are represented by the coordinates of the points in the figure, which are the same in the two panels.
+In this simple example, we have two predictors only, and their values for each unit are represented by the coordinates of the dots in the figure.
 Red dots represent units assigned to treatment.
 All other units are plotted as black dots.
-Panel (a) visualizes the result of treating the entire sample a one cluster.
+Panel (a) visualizes the result of treating the entire sample as one cluster.
 Three units are assigned to treatment.
 They closely reproduce the value of $\widebar{\bm X}$, but they all fall in the same central cluster, far away from observations in other clusters.
-In panel (b), we recognize the clustered nature of the data, and assign to treatment one unit per cluster.
+In panel (b), assignment to treatment takes into account the clustered nature of the data, and one unit is treated per cluster.
 This provides a better approximation of the distribution of the predictor values for the entire sample, ameliorating concerns of interpolation biases.

 Suppose we divide the set of $J$ available units into $K$ clusters.
 Let $\mathcal I_k$ be the set of indices for the units in cluster $k$.
-The cluster means are
+The cluster mean is